Skip to main content

 • that it made correct outcomes too expensive to obtain?

 These are not the same failure modes.
 A field that cannot classify its own failures clearly will struggle to evolve responsibly.
-It may produce systems that optimize the wrong properties simply because it lacks a disciplined language for describing what went wrong.

 Why Open Questions Are a Healthy Sign